JoeyRussoniello/frosts/docs/api_reference/df_methods/basic_operations.md

 let w_bmi = df.add_formula_column("BMI","ROUND([@weight_kg]/([@height_cm] * [@height_cm]),1)")
 ```

-If you want to perfrom aggregation functions, sorting, or otherwise calculate the results of these formulas, you can do so with `hardcode_formulas(workbook: ExcelScript.Workbook)`
+If you want to perfrom aggregation functions, sorting, or otherwise calculate the results of these formulas, you can do so with `hardcode_formulas(workbook: ExcelScript.Workbook, inplace:boolean = false)`

 ```ts
 let w_bmi = df.add_formula_column("BMI","ROUND([@weight_kg]/([@height_cm] * [@height_cm]),1)")